-More than 150 default code rules to check against best practices.
-Support for Code Query over LINQ (CQLinq) to easily write custom rules and query code.
+Hundreds of default code rules to check against best practices.
+Support for Code Query over C# LINQ (CQLinq) to easily customize rules and query code.

 Code evolution and code maintenance are some of the most prominent characteristics of software engineering.
 Nowadays Visual Studio relies mostly on Git to to explore code changes.
 But there is an impedance mismatch : Git and others Source Control Manager deals with textual changes while Visual Studio deals with code: Source Control Managers don't distinguish between comments change, formatting change, code in method refactored, type added, method visibility change or field removed.